getodk/javarosa/dag.md

   JavaRosa's underlying DAG tracks `Triggerable` instances (vertices) and cascading evaluations of triggerables when one of their trigger refs is changed by another (edges).

-  Nevertheless, further reading of the specs reveals that the DAG should have computations as vertices and their computational dependencies as edges, which is similiar to what JavaRosa does.
+  Nevertheless, further reading of the specs reveals that the DAG should have computations as vertices and their computational dependencies as edges, which is similar to what JavaRosa does.

 - https://www.w3.org/TR/xforms11/#model-prop-calculate

   > "An XForms Model may include model items whose string values are computed from other values.
 For example, the sum over line items for quantity times unit price, or the amount of tax to be paid on an order.
 The formula for such a computed value can be expressed with a calculate property, whose XPath expression is evaluated, converted to a string with the XPath string() function, and stored as the value content of the calculated data node.
 Chapter 4 Processing Model contains details of when and how the calculation is performed."

-  JavaRosa casts expression output values to types other than strings before commiting them to the instance.
+  JavaRosa casts expression output values to types other than strings before committing them to the instance.

 - https://www.w3.org/TR/xforms11/#rpm-event-seq-vc